ompc

 out = a + b

-3. import add - besides being imported thanks to to import hook installed by the preceding import statement the add function is automatically compiled.
-This compilation involves translation described in the section names OMPC translator.
-Next the mfunction decorator modifies the function translated by OMPC.
+- import add - besides being imported, thanks to to import hook installed by the preceding import statement, the add function is automatically compiled.
+This compilation involves 1) translation described in the section names OMPC translator, 2) modification of the function by the mfunction decorator.
 The mfunction decorator is demonstrated in The poor man's implementation of the mfunction decorator and Special variables nargin, nargout, varargin, varargout.

-4. add(1,2) - at this point the function is ready and should behave like a MATLAB(R) function.
+- add(1,2) - at this point the function is ready for execution in Python and should behave like a MATLAB(R) function.
 Notice that the OMPC translation does not contain the return a statement, however the function returns it's result anyway.
-This is because the mfuction decorator has inserted the byte-code for the correct return statement upon functions import.
+This is because the mfuction decorator inserts byte-code for the correct return statement upon functions import.

-All the described functionality is implemented in the examples archive under the ompc/ directory.
+Source code for all the demos resides in the "examples" archive and folder under the ompc/ directory.

 Growing cell-array